-To quantify the economic importance of the three reasons explaining financial covenant amendments, I first gather detailed data on original and amended financial covenant schedules.
+In order to estimate the model, I gather detailed data on original and amended financial covenant schedules.
 The most commonly used loan contract database, Thomson Reuters Dealscan, does not record amendments to financial covenants and original covenants in sufficient detail.
 For original covenant schedules, the database only contains levels and directions for dynamic covenants, without specifying how the covenant levels change every year.
-As for amendments, even though the instances are recorded, whether and how financial covenants were amended is missing.
+As for amendments, even though Dealscan indicates when amendments occur, it does not report amendments to financial covenants.
 I manually collect data on dynamic covenant schedules and amended financial covenants for a random sample of about one hundred U.S. firms from the loan contracts filed with the SEC.